-Whatever Gaudapāda intended to say in his kārikās Śańkarācārya has hinted in his bhāşya.
+Whatever Gaudapāda intended to say in his kārikās Sankarācārya has hinted in his bhāṣya.
 Whatever G. merely hinted S. propounded.
 Whatever G. propounded S. proved by reasoning.
 Whatever G. proved S. established firmly.
 Whatever G. hinted as worthless S. treated with contempt.
 Whatever G. treated with contempt S. condemned outright.
 Whatever G. condemned outright S. brushed aside unceremoniously.
 Whatever G. brushed aside, S. threw overboard mercilessly.
-Whatever G. threw overboard S. destroyed lock, stock and barrel.4
+Whatever G. threw overboard S. destroyed lock, stock and barrel.4 is not there before and is not there in the end must not be existing in the present as well.
+Thus objects experienced in the working and dream states are peculiar to their own states.
+The objects in a dream are real only to a dreamer and the objects in the waking state are real only to one who experiences them in that state.

 The Ajātivāda or non-origination theory of Gaudapāda is based on the following reasons given in the kārikās.
-The first principle is that nothing can change its nature, for any little change will result in its ceasing to be the original entity.5 Thus it is made clear that all is existence and unoriginated.
-'Whatever is not there before and is not there in the end must not be existing in the present as well'.6 Thus objects experienced in the working and dream states are peculiar to their own states.
-The objects in a dream are real only to a dreamer and the objects in the waking state are real only to one who experiences them in that state.
+The first principle is that nothing can change its nature, for any little change will result in its ceasing to be the original entity.
+Thus it is made clear that all is existence and unoriginated.
+'Whatever

-The so-called ideas. forms and all shapes аге superimpositions on the paramātman.
-While ignorant people may describe the paramātman variously the truth is that there is really no creation and it can be described as a castle in the air.7 Gaudapāda's famous ajātivāda (theory of non-origination) is stated as 'there is no annihilation, no birth, no one bound to samsāra, no one trying for liberation, no one desirous of liberation, no one liberated'.8 'Only advaita exists and it is unoriginated and there is nothing distinct or non-distinct apart from ātman'.9
+The so-called ideas. forms and shapes are superimpositions on the paramatman.
+While ignorant people may describe the paramātman variously the truth is that there is really no creation and it can be described as a castle in the air.
+Gaudapāda's famous ajātivāda (theory of non-origination) is stated as 'there is no annihilation, no birth, no one bound to samsāra, no one trying for liberation, no one desirous of liberation, no one liberated'.
+6 'Only advaita exists and it is unoriginated and there is nothing distinct or non-distinct apart from ātman'.9